Category: Wikileaks

 by

+Now cross-posted at the Overland Journal blog.
 One Dimensional Woman is Nina Power’s 69-page treatise and call to arms, articulately railing against contemporary portrayals of women.
 Power’s anger is at the narrow confines within which women must locate themselves, and the “trademarking” of feminism for a range of projects that are harmful rather than liberatory.
-Acutely sharp in places, and humorous in others, it speaks frankly as it winds its way through issues from vintage porn to the rise of the “uber-feminist” Sarah Palin.
+Acutely sharp in […]

-Filed Under: class, feminism, Wikileaks
+Filed under: class, feminism, Wikileaks

 18 Dec